Minestrone Soup Recipe – Simple, Healthy & Hearty

 Soups are one of the best make-ahead meals out there!
 I love the way the flavors marry and taste even better the next day.
 I will often make a big pot on the weekend with the express purpose of having it for lunches for the week.
 This Minestrone soup can be made ahead up to 5 days in advance.

-If you like al dente pasta, keep it separate and only add it just before serving.
+If you like al dente pasta, keep it separate in an airtight container and only add it just before serving.
 Once it is stirred into the soup it will continue to soften and absorb liquid.

 How to Reheat Minestrone on the Stovetop